grotius-cnc/debian_distro_live_build_post_tweaking/rebrand-iso.md

 #### *I already have done a Debian 10 iso with succes with this script !*

-#### I mounted the iso file and copied the files into a folder.
-In a folder.
-Then unpack the squasfs file in the /live dir.
+#### I mounted the .iso file and copied the files into a folder.

-#### It will create a /squashfs-root directory.
+#### Unpack the squasfs file in the /live dir.

 	apt-get install squashfs-tools
-    unsquashfs filesystem.squashfs
+	unsquashfs filesystem.squashfs  # This will create a /squashfs-root directory.

 #### Mount & chroot to the /squashfs-root directory